 Pinterest is the hottest social network right now.
-It’s a visually-oriented site that lets users pin photos and videos to virtual pinboards which they can then share with others.
-Pinboards can also be repinned.
+It’s a rich visual experience that lets users pin photos and videos to virtual pinboards which they can then share with others.

 Why Should You Be on Pinterest?

-• Clear demographics: 80% of users are female, most of them between 24 and 44 years.
+• Clear demographics: 80% of users are female, most of them aged between 24 and 44 years.

 Marketing Your Business on Pinterest

-If your products are appealing for middle-class women, then you can increase your sales considerably by marketing on Pinterest.
+If your products are appealing for middle-class women, then Pinterest marketing can help you increase your reach.
+Here’s how to get started.

 • Focus on visual products.
-If your products are visual — clothing, decorations, accessories — then the marketing will be a lot easier.
-If, on the other hand, you’re trying to sell books, Pinterest is probably not the best social network for your business.
+If your products are visual — clothing, decorations, accessories — then Pinterest marketing becomes a lot easier.

-• Create a pinboard and pin your most exciting (and visually appealing) products on it.
-People will become interested and click the pins, ending up on your website product pages.
+• Create a pinboard and pin to it your most exciting (and visually appealing) products.
+When people click the pins, they will be taken to website product pages.
 Alternatively, you can link to product information pages on your site.

-• Pin videos and photos of company events to keep customers updated with the latest news.
+• Pin videos and photos of company events.
+Don’t stage them — make them look authentic.
 Remember, the better the photos and the videos, the more effective the marketing.

-• Use items pinned on pinboards for backlinking strategies.
+• Use pinned items for backlinking.
 Users who click your pinned images are directed to your website – a backlink will be created for each click.
-Choose to link to pages that search engines like the most, and you will increase your search engine ranking.
+Choose to link to pages that search engines like the most.
+In this way, you will increase your search engine ranking.

-• Integrate Pinterest with other social media networks you’re using.
-Make sure your Pinterest profile links to your Facebook, Twitter, Google+, YouTube, etc. profiles, and that all those profiles link back to your Pinterest profile.
+• Integrate Pinterest with other social networks you’re using.
+Make sure your Pinterest profile links to your Facebook, Twitter, Google+, YouTube, and other profiles, and that all of them link back to your Pinterest page.

 • Become an active member of the Pinterest community.
 Like other pins, tag pinners by name, and comment.
-Doing all these is especially important when you’re trying to build a following.
+You will build a following sooner.